m50d/scalaz-transfigure/README.md

  * Add more UnapplyC implicits so that it's usable with more container types
  * Make for/yield sugar work
- * Rewrite transfigureTo in terms of the same things mapWith uses (i.e. eliminate ApplyBind and probably some other things)
  * Add support for MonadTrans, or something more generic (e.g. a port of Haskell's Layer)